 Hands Free Dog Leash for Running or Hiking

-The Slackline Leash is my go-to for running or hiking with a dog.
+The Slackline Leash is my go-to for running or hiking with a dog as you can use it hand held or waist worn.
 It’s especially great with Laila who is still learning the ropes of running.
 While I also enjoy running with a spring leash and belt like the Trail Runner System from Ruffwear, I’ll stick with the Slackline which allows me to control her better than a spring leash.

 Read The Ultimate Guide to Running with a Dog to learn more about how to run with your best pal.